Adam Arkin: Career

+Arkin's film appearances include Halloween H20: 20 Years Later (1998) and Hitch (2005).
+He also played the part of a divorce lawyer in A Serious Man (2009), directed by Ethan and Joel Coen.

-Arkin also played a minor role in the radio drama of Star Wars as the voice of Fixer.
-For PBS, he voiced Meriwether Lewis in Ken Burns' The Voyage of the Corps of Discovery (1997).
-He also provided character voice work for the Emmy-winning series The National Parks.
+Arkin has also done voice acting.
+He played a minor role in the radio dramatization of Star Wars as the voice of Fixer.
+For PBS, he voiced Meriwether Lewis in Ken Burns's The Voyage of the Corps of Discovery (1997).
+He also provided character voice work for the Emmy-winning series The National Parks: America's Best Idea.

+He has performed in Broadway, off-Broadway, and regional theatre productions, including Brooklyn Boy by playwright Donald Margulies in both its South Coast Repertory world premiere and the Broadway production).